Researchers publish public virtual cohort of heart models

 Context and significance

 For computational cardiology and device modelling, a 24-patient cohort with both electrical and mechanical simulations provides a middle ground between single-case studies and large-scale statistical atlases.
-Industry and academic groups working on patient-specific simulation pipelines, inverse problems, or surrogate modelling can use the cohort to test robustness across anatomical and disease variability without requiring access to clinical imaging data or bespoke meshing pipelines.
+Academic and industry groups working on patient-specific simulation pipelines, inverse problems, or surrogate modelling can use the cohort to test robustness across anatomical and disease variability without access to clinical imaging data or bespoke meshing pipelines.

 What to watch

-Observers should track downstream reuse, example: benchmarking studies that adopt these meshes, publications that extend the cohort to healthy controls, or integration of the dataset into community toolchains.
-Also note whether future releases add electrophysiological heterogeneity, fiber validation against diffusion imaging, or linked electrophysiology recordings, which would increase the cohort's utility for personalization and regulatory evaluation.
+Downstream reuse is the signal to track, for example benchmarking studies that adopt these meshes, publications that extend the cohort toward healthy controls, or integration of the dataset into community toolchains.
+Whether future releases add electrophysiological heterogeneity, fibre validation against diffusion imaging, or linked recordings would further increase the cohort's utility for personalization and evaluation.

 Scoring Rationale